RockefellerArchiveCenter/processing-manual/processing-manual/processing.md

 -   Required elements of description which must appear on all archival
     folders:

-      >> Collection (Abbreviation)
+      - Collection (Abbreviation)

-      >> Box Number
+      - Box Number

-      >> Folder Number
+      - Folder Number

-      >> Folder Title (may be abbreviated or truncated on physical folder)
+      - Folder Title (may be abbreviated or truncated on physical folder)

-      >> Date
+      - Date

 -   Elements of description which must appear on the folder(s) (when applicable to the material being described):

-    >> Restrictions
+      - Restrictions

 -   Additional description that will appear on the folder(s) (only if pertinent to the material being described):

-    >> Record Group (Abbreviation or Number)
+      - Record Group (Abbreviation or Number)

-    >> Subgroup (Abbreviation or Number)
+      - Subgroup (Abbreviation or Number)

-    >> Series (Abbreviation or Number)
+      - Series (Abbreviation or Number)

-    >> Subseries (Abbreviation or Number)
+      - Subseries (Abbreviation or Number)

-    >> Index Number
+      - Index Number

-    >> Grant Number
+      - Grant Number

 -   RAC archival description will appear on processed folders as:

 ![folder description](img/Folder_label.png)

-### Stabilize or Separate At-Risk Materials

-#### Step 19 - Stabilize or Separate At-Risk Materials/Special Formats in Accordance with RAC Guidelines (See Project Vitals)

-The RAC Separation Guidelines are designed to remove at-risk material from paper-based collections as soon as they are identified and to transfer these items to specially trained archival staff for stabilization procedures.
-Material to be removed includes: brittle or damaged items, materials with significant or immediate preservation concerns, and those materials whose composition or format places them in particular risk of obsolescence or loss.

-Although these materials are physically separated from the body of the collection, the **Separation Sheet** and associated finding aid description serves to maintain provenance and the intellectual association with the collection.
-The associated description should also detail any significant stabilization or preservation issues.
-If the material is being separated due to an immediate preservation issue, staff must also complete a **Collection Concern** form.

-Once the material is separated and stabilized, the processing archivist is responsible for further describing and processing the holdings, including identifying and describing restricted materials.

 ### Preservation Issues

-#### Step 20 - Discuss any Significant or Unexpected Preservation Issues with Collections Management/Preservation Team
+#### Step 20 - Submit Collection Concern form and discuss any Significant or Unexpected
+Preservation Issues with Collections Management.

-#### Step 21 - Address Preservation Issues Based on the Recommendations of Collections Management/Preservation Team.
+#### Step 21 - Address Collection Concerns and Preservation Issues based on the
+Recommendations of Collections Management.

+The **Collection Concern** form is currently located: **S:\Inter-Office\Archival\Forms.**

 Please consult with Collections Management and/or the Head of Processing
 if: